Simplify Laws (a Legislative Issue)

 To make our laws easier to read, our laws need to be written more in plain English and less in legalize.
 Of course, if legalize is needed to make the laws more official, then they should also include appropriate plain English sections that the average person can understand.
 It might also make sense to run the law passed a professor of English to make sure that it is well written.

-A good test of the readability and understandability of a law would be to have various individuals translate the legalize version into plain English and the plain English version into legalize.
+A good test of the readability and understandability of a law would be to have various individuals translate the legalize version into plain English and the plain English versions back into legalize.
 Then a comparison of the results will tell us if the law’s meaning is at least consistent.
+Only when the translations get similar results will we know that the law is readable and understandable.
 Of course, it may take more time to write the law, but less time will be needed trying to interpret its meaning.

-We also want the bills that include our laws to be simple enough for us to understand.
-There should be a requirement that only related legislation is included in a bill.
+Not only do we want the bills that include our laws to be simple enough for us to understand, but we should also require that only related legislation is included in the bill.
 For instance, military spending should not be included in a transportation bill.
 Of course, if taxes need to be raised to pay for some transportation spending in a bill, then it would make sense to include the needed tax changes there as well.

 To ensure that only things that should be in the bill are there, each item should have an explanation as to why it is included.
 Then, before a vote is taken on the entire bill, votes should be taken on each item as to whether it should be included or not.